 Today, God speaks to us in many ways, but first and foremost through His word, the Bible.
 The Holy Spirit of God will never speak contrary to God’s word found in the scriptures.
 This is the primary way that God speaks to believers today.

 There are rare cases I know of where friends have heard the audible voice of God.
-Some friends were in a time of personal crisis, others were being prepared for one.
+Some were in a time of personal crisis, others were being prepared for one.
 These experiences led to a re-orientation of their thinking, direction, attitude, or worship practices.
 In others, it greatly eased their emotional pain or gave them the strength to prevail.
 I know that there are countless times that the Spirit of God has spoken into someone’s spirit, giving them a word of knowledge or wisdom, a vision, a dream or a prophecy.
 There must also be many private experiences we never hear about, kept in confidence between a person and their loving God.

 But even for those who have heard the voice of God, the primary mouthpiece from heaven is still His scripture.
 We study it to grow closer to God, to recharge our spiritual batteries, and to better follow the will and guidance of our loving Savior, Jesus Christ, who abides in every word, to the glory of the Father.

 The Spirit of God also speaks through other people.
 When two or more believers are gathered together in the service to or worship of God, the Spirit of Jesus is there among them.
 He will often speak through other believers to give us assurance, encouragement, guidance and power.
 We know in our hearts when it truly is God speaking to us, spiritually discerning just as each sheep knows its Master’s voice.
-The Holy Spirit’s power to encourage and bring each other joy and strength even works when we “gather” remotely, through a phone call, text or the internet.
+The Holy Spirit’s power to encourage and bring each other joy and strength even works when we “gather” remotely, through a phone call, a text or the internet.
 God knows no limitation of space or time.